urbantreelion/ece350-lab-manual/_lab1/tutorial4.md

 ---

-## Deliverables
+## Tutorial 4 Deliverables

-- GRC file of AM receiver with AGC as described in Tutorial 4.
+- GRC file of AM receiver with AGC as described below.

 ---